 The Horses on this page are available for adoption as riding horses.

-These horses are either currently in training working toward saddle training, OR they have completed their saddle training.
+These horses are either in saddle training or have completed saddle training.

-The Training Level Progress Report for each horse is posted in the listing.
+The Training Level Progress Report or Evaluation for each horse is posted in the listing.

-Possible adopters are encouraged to review the videos and the Progress Reports to help you decide if this horse is a match for you.
+Possible adopters are encouraged to review the videos and the Progress Reports/Evaluations to help you decide if this horse is a match for you.